Skip to main content

 If you’re willing to maintain a clipped hedge, try planting a living green wall of boxwood, yew, privet or quince—all varieties with dense branching structures that deliver ultimate opacity and seclusion.
 These hedges require a structured schedule of shearing maintenance at least annually to hold their shape.
 Shrubs for hedges should be carefully planted at intervals of half their mature width so that branches intertwine to create full screening.

 Although deciduous plants and trees lose their leaves for half the year, they do offer increased screening during spring and summer months when outdoor spaces are used most.
-Small, ornamental trees and large shrubs can improve the appearance of existing walls and vinyl fencing and add a softer, prettier look.
+Small, ornamental trees and large shrubs can dress up existing walls and fences for a softer, prettier look.
 To add lush screening during warm months try ornamental grasses such as bluestem, switchgrass, feather reed grass and silvergrass.
 These species grow to three or four feet and are effective gap-fillers in screening gardens.

 Set the screen